macOS 26 Voice Transcription: Setup Guide for Developers (2026)

 Dictating prompts to AI coding tools

 This is the big one.
-When you're working in Cursor, Claude, or ChatGPT, better prompts get better results.
-But typing out a detailed, context-rich prompt is slow — so most people write short, vague ones instead.
+When you're working in Claude Code, Codex, Cursor, Amp — or chatbots like Perplexity, ChatGPT, and claude.ai — better prompts get better results.
+But typing out a detailed, context-rich prompt is slow, so most people write short, vague ones instead.

 Voice changes the math.
 You can dictate a 200-word prompt in about 30 seconds.
 That's the difference between "fix this function" and "this function is supposed to validate email addresses but it's letting through strings without an @ sign, and it also needs to handle the edge case where there are multiple @ symbols — reject those too."